 1. Control Blood Pressure

 High blood pressure is a major risk factor for vascular diseases, including those affecting the basilar artery.
 Uncontrolled hypertension can damage the walls of arteries, leading to atherosclerosis and increasing the risk of stroke.
-Regular monitoring of blood pressure and adherence to prescribed medications are essential for managing hypertension.
+But regular monitoring of blood pressure and adherence to prescribed medications are essential for managing hypertension.
 Lifestyle modifications such as reducing sodium intake, maintaining a healthy weight, and engaging in regular physical activity can also help lower blood pressure.

 2. Manage Cholesterol Levels